ChenitaFrancis-Hare/VBA-Challenge/README.md

 <li> Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once. </li>

+>Note:
->Note: Make sure to use conditional formatting that will highlight positive change in green and negative change in red.
+<li> Make sure to use conditional formatting that will highlight positive change in green and negative change in red. </li>

+<li> Make sure that the script acts the same on every sheet.
+The joy of VBA is that it takes the tediousness out of repetitive tasks with the click of a button. </li>